refi64/chromium-tar/tools/gn/docs/reference.md

   The Swift tool has multiple input and outputs.
-It must have exactly one output of .swiftmodule type, but can have one or more object file outputs, in addition to other type of ouputs.
+It must have exactly one output of .swiftmodule type, but can have one or more object file outputs, in addition to other type of outputs.
 The following expansions are available:

     {{module_name}}
         Expands to the string representing the module name of target under